 - Keep a chart if your loved one has frequent infections or generally poor personal hygiene

 - Absolutely be aware that dehydration and malnourishment occurs

-If you believe that a your loved senior is being abused, neglected, mistreated or ignored by those who are in charge of caring for them!
+If you believe that your loved senior is being abused, neglected, mistreated, or ignored by those who are in charge of caring for them!
 Please, for their sake, take action as soon as possible!
 Call our office.
-We will set you up with an in person meeting with a nursing home specialist injury attorney.
-You will want an aggressive lawyer who is very experienced in nursing home and assisted living facility abuse and neglect.
+We will set you up with an in-person meeting with a nursing home specialist injury attorney.
+You will want an aggressive lawyer who is very experienced in a nursing home and assisted living facility abuse and neglect.
 We can advise you of your rights.
 We can take steps to prevent further mistreatment.
-We can get your loved one the justice they deserve.
+We can get your loved ones the justice they deserve.

 We are also involved in helping people report abuse to the Florida Department of Elder Affairs Abuse Hotline.
 Their number is 800-96-ABUSE (1-800-962-2873).
 We also report abuse claims online with our clients at the Florida Department of Children and Families.

-Florida has an excellent governmental program which is focused on protecting your loved senior and making sure bad acting nursing homes and assisted living facilities as well as their bad actor workers, are brought to justice.
+Florida has an excellent governmental program that is focused on protecting your loved senior and making sure bad-acting nursing homes and assisted living facilities as well as their bad actor workers, are brought to justice.
 Let us help you get that measure of justice for your loved one and your family.